watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 For communication with each node, an extended protocol based on BGP Flow Spec is used for SR Policy.
 SR Policy specification may consist of three components: endpoint, color, and policy name (MAY).

-The combination of endpoint and color is transmitted as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.
+The set of endpoint and color is transmitted as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.
 Furthermore, to associate the Policy name with flows, [I-D.draft-skyline-idr-flowspec-srv6-policy-per-flow] is employed.

 ## Other Managers
 Additional managers that can be added to the In-network SFC Controller may include: